SebesTech-Corporation/StatusPage/content/issues/2020-11-13-redirects-not-working.md

   - Redirect site
 severity: notice
 ---
 *Scheduled -* This project is scheduled.
+I will work on this subproject, if I have a little bit time.